Search for opportunities to participate in a clinical research study.

-- Surgery: Our surgeons can take out a lipoma with a small cut, made after an injection to numb the area.
+- Surgery: Our surgeons can take out a lipoma with a small cut made after an injection to numb the area.
 A technique known as minimal excision extraction can result in less scarring.
 People usually go home after the procedure, without the need for a hospital stay.

-Giant lipomas (larger than 2 inches) usually cause pain because they press on or grow into nearby nerves.
+Giant lipomas (larger than 2 inches) may cause pain because they press on or grow into nearby nerves.
 We typically remove giant lipomas in an outpatient procedure, but patients might need anesthesia to make them sleep during the procedure.